-Design Stateful ClientApps
+Design stateful ClientApps

 By design, ClientApp objects are stateless.
 This means that the ClientApp object is recreated each time a new Message is to be processed.
 This behaviour is identical with Flower’s Simulation Engine and Deployment Engine.
 For the former, it allows us to simulate the running of a large number of nodes on a single machine or across multiple machines.
 For the latter, it enables each SuperNode to be part of multiple runs, each running a different ClientApp.